I made more slideshows about my life in pictures. I added all my slideshows to a playlist on my youtube.

 Another funny memory was with Tim, the Physical therapist.
 We did my walking but also went walk downstairs near the gift shop for some “retail therapy,” as mom calls it.
 Near the gift shop, there is a fish tank, and let’s just say pain meds and a girl with no filter, watching fish in the fish tank chasing each other, not a good idea for a children’s hospital publicly:

 J: that fish is chasing the other one.
-I bet he’s a female and he’s trying to rape the female.
+I bet he’s a male and he’s trying to rape the female.

 Tim: Jamie! this is a children’s hospital

 J: Oops!
 Sorry, Timmy!

 We get back to my room, and I had this gel pillow thing for my pressure sore.

 Tim: Looks kinda like a breast implant doesn’t it?

 J: You just fussed me for talking about sex and rape, and you over here talking about breast implants?
 What the heck, Tim!

 Tim: the difference is we are not out in the public where the whole hospital full of children can hear.
 Just you, me, and your mom

 Once back home, I still had some pain, but each day I was getting stronger.
 Even back home, I still have to do my therapy, as well as be careful with how I turn; I can’t twist or turn at certain angles, along with other restrictions.
 When winter came, the weather changed, and my post-surgery pains got a little worse than I can handle without pain meds … let’s just say, ”Mr. Valium” and I had become pretty good friends.